Medical expert of the article

 - Pulmonary hypertension.

-All of the above factors negatively affect the overall health and work of the whole organism.
+All of the above factors have a negative impact on overall well-being and the functioning of the entire body.
 Without timely diagnosis and treatment, there is a risk of death.

 Epidemiology

-As statistics show, the appearance of adhesions in the lungs is most often associated with the performed surgical interventions, traumas and inflammatory pathologies.
+As statistics show, the appearance of adhesions in the lungs is most often associated with surgical interventions, injuries and inflammatory pathologies.

-According to the study, the growths on the pleural membrane can progress for many years and do not reveal themselves.
-Only 20% of cases of pulmonary synechia lead to the adhesion of pleural sheets, respiratory failure and other life-threatening complications.
+According to the conducted research, growths on the pleural membrane can progress for many years and not reveal themselves in any way.
+Only in 20% of cases, pulmonary synechiae lead to fusion of the pleural sheets, respiratory failure and other life-threatening complications.

-Adhesions are an overgrown connective or fibrous tissue.
-Most often they are a complication of pleurisy or severe pneumonia of any etiology.
+Adhesions are overgrown connective or fibrous tissue.
+They are most often a complication of pleurisy or severe pneumonia of any etiology.

-The main causes of adhesions in the lungs are:
+The main causes of adhesions in the lungs include:

 - Bronchitis: acute, chronic.